Omarmasudkalam/MvvmComposeMovieApp/README.md

 # What is this project?

-Movies App represent a list of movies, list of categories, search about movie and Save movie in Room Database
+Movies App represent a list of movies, list of categories, search about movie and Save movie in Room Database.

 # ScreenShots 📷
 <div align="center">